music dictionary : As - As

 Asistencia(Spanish f.) attendance, people present, audience (theatre, concert, etc.), assistance (aid)

-Asistencia médica(Spanish f.) medial care
+Asistencia médica(Spanish f.) medial care, medical attention

-Asistenta(Spanish f.) assistant, charwoman
+Asistenta(Spanish f.) assistant, charwoman, cleaning lady, cleaning woman

-Asistente(Spanish m.) assistant
+Asistente(Spanish m./f.) assistant

 Asistente de dirección(Spanish m.) assistant director